Morning, Thursday, 5th March 2020

 - Chris Francis, Director, UK Government Relations, SAP.

-- The National Data Strategy - creating standards for the use of data across government and supporting the development of the UK’s wider data economy;
+- The National Data Strategy - creating standards for the use of data across government and development of the UK’s wider data economy;

-- Challenges in using data across government - key findings and recommendations from the report;
+- Challenges in using data across government - findings and recommendations from the NAO report;

-- Improving data handling practices and tackling key ethical concerns - security, privacy and public trust
+- Security, privacy, and public trust - improving data handling practices and tackling key ethical concerns;

 - Realising the benefits of private sector innovation in data-driven services and digital technologies.